§ Read and clear CVT Diagnostic Trouble Codes (DTC)

 CVTz50 allows to send any custom commands or command series to ELM327 or to any vehicle control unit.
 CVTz50 optionally can connect to CVT control module or to engine control module before executing entered custom command.

-and ELM327 adapter is stored in file cvtz50.txt which can be found on memory
+is stored in file cvtz50.txt which can be found on memory card of Android

 CVT realtime parameters recorded during monitoring are stored in file cvtz50_params.txt which can be opened by Microsoft Excel for detailed offline analysis.